Canon M200 vs Olympus TG-5

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TG-5 has a lens built in, whereas the M200 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the M200 gets 315 shots out of its LP-E12 battery, while the TG-5 can take 340 images on a single charge of its LI-92B power pack.
-The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.
+The power pack in the TG-5 can be charged via the USB port, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The TG-5 was launched at a lower price than the M200, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.